JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

    }
    ```

-   * The `Flow` is created here with the `flow()` builder function that wraps all the statements.
+   * The `Flow` is created here with the `flow()` builder function, which wraps all the statements.
-   * The `Flow` emits strings with a delay of a second between each emission.
+   * The `Flow` emits strings with a delay of one second between each emission.
 The last element is only emitted after
      the network response returns, so the exact delay depends on your network.

 ### Add internet access permission

-To access the internet, the Android application needs appropriate permission.
+To access the internet, the Android application needs the appropriate permission.
 Since all network requests are made from the
 shared module, it makes sense to add the internet access permission to its manifest.

 Update your `androidApp/src/main/AndroidManifest.xml` file with the access permission: